Roald Dahl’s Matilda the Musical

 We are delighted to announce this year’s sensory- friendly performance.
-On Wednesday, May 8 at 6:30 p.m., the Missoula Community Theatre will present an adapted performance of Disney’s Newsies: The Broadway Musical.
-We invite people of all ages who are on the autism spectrum, their families, and their caregivers to come to the MCT Center for the Performing Arts to enjoy this classic and beloved show.
+On Wednesday, May 6 at 6:30 p.m., the Missoula Community Theatre will present an adapted performance of Roald Dahl’s Matilda the Musical.
+We invite people of all ages who are on the autism spectrum, their families, and their caregivers to come to the MCT Center for the Performing Arts to enjoy this beloved show.

 The sensory-friendly performance is an open seating show.
 Tickets are just $10, and financial assistance and some complimentary tickets are available.
 Please call the MCT box office for tickets and more information (406-728-7529).
 Tickets to this performance cannot be purchased online.

 The director carefully adapts the show without losing the essence of the story.
 Adapting a show entails shortening it and toning down jarring sounds, dialogue, and lighting effects.
 Before the performance, the director comes on stage to greet the audience and introduce the show.
 Two volunteers with glow sticks are stationed on either side of the stage.
 They wave the glow sticks to signal scene changes, unexpected noises, intermission, and when to applaud.
 In addition, we invite patrons to enter and exit the auditorium at will, and to encourage them to do so, we have a wonderful “cozy corner” in our lobby with a rocking chair, blankets, pillows, toys, and books.